merunga/hablemosquechua-web/english.md

 ### 2) Replicate the complete hablemosquehcua robot ¡on your own server!
 * The source-code is [here](https://github.com/merunga/hablemosquechua/){:target="_blank"}

+## ¿what does @hablemosquechua aim to?

+- to develop a trend for revalorating quechua language through taking advantage from social networks.
+- explore artificial life / robot-community interaction as a startegy to maintain a language alive.
+- offer a kit of opensource services and solutiones to go and rescue other languages and dialects.

+> In 2011, in less than 6 hours, the first functional version was deployed.
+> During its first 5 hours, the robot had surpassed the 100 first folowers triggered by a single twitt.

 ## ¿can i participate in the @hq team?